overbyte/Flash-Publish/README.md

 Flash-Publish
 =============

-Opinionated publish to create published swfs from Flash with this naming structure: client-jobdescription-dimensions.swf
+Opinionated publish to create published swfs from Flash with this naming structure: `client-jobdescription-dimensions.swf`.
+Works best with files named `client-jobnumber-jobdescription-dimensions.fla`.

 ## How to Install ##